dataisinteresting/WRE-Emperors/README.md

 #### Update 2025-03-01
 I posted the first iteration of this graphic to Reddit [here](https://www.reddit.com/r/dataisbeautiful/comments/1iw1qce/oc_visualizing_the_lifetimes_and_reigns_of_a/) and received very useful feedback.
 Thanks to all those who pointed out issues.
 Here are some notes on changes made and thoughts related to specific feedback:

 * Changed the icon for Nerva's death to *natural causes* instead of *assassination*.
-I did have the corect manner of death recorded for Nerva, but placed the wrong icon when adding the iconography.
+I did have the correct consensus manner of death recorded for Nerva, but placed the wrong icon when adding the iconography.
 Thanks to the user who spotted this.

 * I received some feedback suggesting that one or more emperors may be in the wrong order because, for example, the graphic presents L. Verus after Marcus Aurelius despite Aurelius outliving Verus.
 It should be noted, however, that the graphic is not ordered by date of death, but rather date of ascension to the office of emperor.
 To help reduce confusion, I have added a note to that effect to this repository's ReadMe.
 However, in the case of Aurelius and Verus in particular, it appears that they both assumed office on the same day; given that Verus died before Aurelius, here I agree that it is a good idea to display him prior to Aurelius.
    - Please let me know if I made a mistake in order, given this context.
 I will also spend some time considering if simply presenting individuals in order of death would be more suitable.